Gradient Flow Sampler-based Distributionally Robust Optimization: Additional Experiments

 \subsection{Classification under Data Imbalance}

+This experiment demonstrates the robustness of our proposed methods to data imbalance.
+The experimental setup is adapted from \citep{sinha2020certifyingdistributionalrobustnessprincipled}.
+We generate a dataset where features $X \in \mathbb{R}^2$ are drawn from a Gaussian distribution.
+The labels are assigned based on the rule $Y = \text{sign}(\|X\|_2 - \sqrt{2})$, which creates two classes separated by a circle of radius $\sqrt{2}$.
+To establish a clear margin, all data points satisfying $\|X\|_2 \in (\sqrt{2}/1.3, 1.3\sqrt{2})$ are excluded.
+To simulate a biased training distribution, we remove all samples from the first quadrant.
+This removal introduces a significant imbalance, testing the ability of each algorithm to learn a generalizable decision boundary rather than overfitting to the biased training data.
+The model is a neural network with a single hidden layer of 4 units.

+Figure~\ref{fig:circle-boundary} visualizes the learned decision boundaries.
+WFR learns a decision boundary that closely matches the true circular boundary, correctly classifying the held-out data in the first quadrant and thus demonstrating robustness to the distributional shift.
+In contrast, the WRM boundary is overly expansive, misclassifying large regions of the feature space.
+This indicates a failure to generalize from the biased training set, resulting in a less reliable classifier.
+The boundary from WGF lies between those of WFR and WRM, highlighting the benefit of the weight flow mechanism in WFR for achieving a more robust solution.
+The dual method \citep{wang2021sinkhorn} does not perform as well as WFR in this setting.
+We attribute this to the high sensitivity of the dual method to the choice of hyperparameters ($\epsilon$ and $\lambda$), which can significantly impact the bias of the gradient estimator.

+To further investigate the differing behaviors, Figure~\ref{fig:WFR_circle} and Figure~\ref{fig:WRM_circle} visualize the samples generated by WFR and WRM at the first epoch.
+We observe that the samples generated by WFR algorithm begin to recover parts of the missing data distribution in the first quadrant.
+Conversely, the samples generated by WRM fail to do so, providing insights into why it learns a less robust boundary.

-To further validate the findings in \ref{sec:circle-exp}, we conducted an experiment with an increased training set of 2000 samples while keeping all other settings unchanged.
+We also conducted an experiment with an increased training set of 2000 samples while keeping all other settings unchanged.
 With a larger dataset, the decision boundaries of all methods are expected to converge toward the true circular boundary.
 In this high-data regime, WGF, Dual, and WRM learn similar boundaries that are nearly circular but still exhibit noticeable deviations.
 WFR, however, learns a tight and circular boundary, demonstrating its consistent superior performance (see Figure~\ref{fig:circle_2000}).